 Although there is no shortage of amenities in Arta, the nearest larger city of Manacor will provide everything else you could need in your everyday living.

 This little town gets particularly lively every Tuesday morning when the traditional local market takes place at Plaça del Conqueridor.
 Here you will find a large variety ranging from fresh agricultural produce to clothes and jewellery.
 On the same day, there is also a small market of handicraft goods in the territory of the villa Na Batlessa.

 The large fair of Arta is held on the 2nd Sunday of September and features a diversity of products such as household items, cattle, cars, and such, as well as traditional dishes of the island.

 On January 16-17, locals celebrate the popular and captivating festivity of Sant Antoni.
 This event is very lively with music, dances and village actors dressed like demons, the primal symbol of the festival.
 Also, it features big bonfires, singing of traditional songs and sharing of traditional food and drinks.

 Dani Alvarez, Sant Antoni a Artà 2015 (CC BY-NC-ND 2.0)

-Among the summer celebrations, it is worth mentioning Sant Antoni de Padua on June 13th.
+Among the summer celebrations, it is worth mentioning the fiesta of Sant Antoni de Padua on June 13.
 During this festivity, a group of children performs old traditional dances.